MBI Sports Complex

 The MBI Sports Complex (Kompleks Sukan Majlis Bandaraya Ipoh) is a multi-use sports complex in Ipoh, Perak, Malaysia.
+It consists of various sports facilities such as the Perak Stadium (football and track and field), Velodrome Rakyat (cycling), Indera Mulia Stadium (indoor stadium), Sultan Azlan Shah Stadium (field hockey), swimming complex, gymnasium as well as badminton, squash and tennis courts.
 The Perak Stadium is currently used mostly for football matches.
 The stadium has a capacity of 30,000 people.
 It was built in 1997.